alexthedev/node-springboard/README.md

 _Note: Undocumented API method_
 Creates a contact for a vendor.

+#####getGiftCard(id, callback)
+Gets gift card with the given number.
+Springboard throws an error if the gift card is not found.

 #####getInventoryValues(data, callback)
 Gets inventory values.
 Recommend using convenience methods for retrieving inventory values for a given item ID by location.